 Plaatje was one of the mission-educated generation of black South Africans who looked and acted like English gentlemen (and wanted to be treated as such), and who founded the ANC.
-He was also the county's first black novelists, among his many talents.
-Mhudi is an historical novel, about his people at the time of blood-thirsty Zulu renegade chief (later a king as the founder of the Matabele nation in Zimbabwe) Mazilikazi and the land-grabbing white Voortrekker pioneers.
+He was also the county's first black novelist, among his many talents.
+Mhudi is a historical novel, about his people at the time of blood-thirsty Zulu renegade chief (later a king as the founder of the Matabele nation in Zimbabwe) Mazilikazi and the land-grabbing white Voortrekker pioneers.
 It more than holds its place as one of Africa's great epic tales.

 06 of 10

 My Traitor's Heart, by Riaan Malan